jgraichen/rbzmq/README.md

 ## Usage

-You can use {RbZMQ::Socket}s just like in the Guide but without the need to handle a context.
+You can use {RbZMQ::Socket}s just like in the [zguide](http://zguide.zeromq.org/) but without the need to handle a context.
 A global context will be used automagically.

 ```ruby
 require 'rbzmq'